DockerDemos/vm-docker-bench/README.md

 In order to cover as many bases as possible, the tests were run as follows:

-**For Single Guest Tests**

 1. On the Cisco USC blade with CoreOS installed
 2. On the Cisco UCS blade with a hypervisor and a single VM with CoreOS installed
 3. On a separate physical machine with the same hypervisor and a single VM with Coreos installed.

-**For Multiple Guest Tests**

-1. On the Cisco USC blade with CoreOS installed, running multiple Docker containers
-2. On the Cisco USC blade with a hypervisor, and a single VM with CoreOS installed, running multiple Docker containers
-3. On the Cisco USC blade with a hypervisor, and multiple VMs with CoreOS installed, running a single Docker container per VM
-4. On a separate physical machine with the same hypervisor, and a single VM with CoreOS installed, running multiple Docker containers

 **Data Gathering**